Barış Manço: Early life and career

 Barış Manço was born in Üsküdar, Istanbul, Turkey on 2 January 1943.
 Born in Adana, his mother Rikkat Uyanık, was a famous singer in the early 1940s.
 His older brother, who was also born during World War II, was named Savaş ("War" in Turkish) while he was named Barış ("Peace" in Turkish) by his parents to celebrate the end of the war.
-At birth, he was additionally named Tosun Yusuf after his deceased uncle Yusuf nicknamed Tosun (literally: Joseph the Sturdy).
+At birth, he was additionally named Tosun Yusuf after his deceased uncle Yusuf nicknamed Tosun.
 However, this name was erased just before he attended primary school.

 During his time at Galatasaray High School (and later in Şişli Terakki High School) in the 1950s he formed his first band, Kafadarlar (The Buddies), allegedly after seeing Erkin Koray's band - all students at the nearby Deutsche Schule Istanbul (İstanbul Alman Lisesi) - performing.
 Prof. Dr. Asaf Savaş Akat, a famous economist in Turkey, played saxophone, while guitarist Ender Enön made his own guitar because it was difficult to find a real one on the market in those years.

 In 1962 and 1963, with his next band, Harmoniler (The Harmonies), he recorded cover versions of some popular American twist songs and rearrangements of Turkish folk songs in rock and roll form, thus marking the beginning of the Anatolian rock movement, a synthesis of Turkish folk music and rock.
 In this period, his key visual and musical influence was Elvis Presley.

 After graduating from high school in 1963, he moved to Europe, traveling to Paris and Liège where he formed bands with local musicians and recorded some singles mainly in English and French but also in Turkish.
 Then, in 1964, he resumed his studies at the Royal Academy of Fine Arts in Liège, Belgium.
 He toured with his band Les Mistigris (not related to Mistigris) in Germany, Belgium, France and Turkey until 1967.

 In 1967, he suffered a serious car accident, after which he started to grow his signature moustache to conceal his scar.

 Frustrated by the difficulties of working with musicians from different nationalities, he formed Kaygısızlar (The Carefrees), featuring Mazhar Alanson and Fuat Güner, future members of the band MFÖ.
 He recorded several singles and toured with the band, both domestically and internationally, until the band members protested that they did not want to live abroad.

 In 1970, he formed Barış Manço Ve ...
 (Barış Manço and ...) again with foreign musicians, to record his first hit single, Dağlar Dağlar (Mountains, Mountains!), which was a success in both Turkey and Belgium, selling over 700,000 copies.
 It remains one of his most popular songs.